CSE321-Fall2021/cse321-portfolio-miguel0614/Project 3/readme.md

 # About
-This system is a traditional securtity alarm system which will be used to contribute in the public interest of safety by providing consumers with the peace of mind of a safer area.
+This system is a traditional security alarm system which will be used to contribute in the public interest of safety by providing consumers with the peace of mind of a safer area.
 This is acheived by using an ultrasonic sensor to keep track of nearby objects and a microphone to detect loud noises.
 If these are detected, the system will activate and notify the user that something has been detected.
 The user can interact with the system by using a keypad to arm/disarm the system through the LCD interface.